 This certainly cuts down on the many cons I’ve listed in drop shipping, but in all honesty, affiliate marketing also comes with it’s own number of cons:

--Setting up a blog and attracting mass traffic through things like Google takes a lot of time.
+Con 1) One of my preferred (safest) ways to do affiliate marketing is via setting up a blog and attracting mass traffic through things like Google takes a lot of time (months).

 Like Oberlo, here’s a program that makes affiliate marketing much simpler: